LoomaDesign

 How This Connects to AI Shopping Channels

-Shopify has also been positioning products for AI shopping channels including ChatGPT, Microsoft Copilot, Google AI Mode, and Gemini.
-Its AI-channel product data guidance says buyers are already shopping through AI chats and that product data needs to be accurate, current, and machine-readable.
+Shopify's AI-channel product data guidance says buyers are already shopping through AI chats and that product data needs to be accurate, current, and machine-readable.

 LoomaDesign fits the visual side of this workflow.
 A team can use AI to improve source images, create product visuals, and prepare PDP assets, but the output should still be checked against the real SKU.